NCAR/DART/docs/pages/Models.md

 <span id="models_in_progress" class="anchor"></span>

-## Models that are supported by DART Classic (*Lanai*) and could be ported to the Manhattan release if needed.
+## Models that are supported by DART Lanai (or Classic) and could be ported to the Manhattan release if needed.

 <span id="GCCOM" class="anchor"></span>